typedb/typedb/grakn-migration/README.md

 Migration
 =====

-This component provides the ability to move from various other storage format to a Mindmaps graph.
+This component provides the ability to move from various other storage format to a Grakn graph.

 OWL Migration
 ----